stevavoliajvar/stop_cloudflare/PEOPLE.md

 "If you're a daily Tor user like me, you should get used to contacting the services you use and ask them to #DontBlockTor" by @[yawnbox](https://twitter.com/yawnbox/status/847182068853428225)

+"Uses Cloudflare as MITM, blocks torproject, uses Google Adsense and Analytics to track you.
+This service is bullshit lies!" by @[MacLemon](https://twitter.com/MacLemon/status/793935353568694272)

 ------

 ######  Mastodon